Tempoyak

-Tempoyak is not normally consumed solely, it is usually eaten as condiment or as an ingredient for cooking; such as cooked with coconut milk curry as gulai tempoyak ikan patin (pangasius fish tempoyak curry), or mixed with spicy chili pepper as sambal tempoyak.
+Tempoyak is not normally consumed on its own; it is usually eaten as condiment or as an ingredient for cooking, such as when it is cooked with coconut milk curry as gulai tempoyak ikan patin (pangasius fish tempoyak curry), or mixed with spicy chili pepper as sambal tempoyak.

 Fermentation

-In the Malay archipelago, fermented durian is known by many names.
+In the Malay Archipelago, fermented durian is known by many names.
 It is commonly known as tempoyak in the Malay Peninsula, Borneo, and Southern Sumatra region (South Sumatra, Jambi, Bengkulu and Lampung provinces).
 It is known as pekasam in Aceh and asam durian in the Minangkabau region of West Sumatra.
 The word asam which translates to "sour" describes its fermentation process.

-Tempoyak is made by taking the flesh of durian and mixing it with salt or sugar.
-It is kept at room temperature and left to ferment for three to five days.
-As a fermented food, the tempoyak-making process involves a number of different lactic acid bacteria.
-Isolated lactic acid bacteria which form colonies in fermented durian are Lactobacillus casei and Lactobacillus rhamnosus subsp. fersantum.
+Tempoyak is made by crushing the flesh of durian and mixing it with salt or sugar.
+It is kept at room temperature (28–34 °C) and left to ferment for three to seven days, under anaerobic conditions (obtained by closing the container lid).
+The bacteria involved in the fermentation process can vary depending on many factors such as durian variety, fermentation conditions and indigenous microorganisms in the environment.
+One study reported a progressive succession of different native lactic acid bacteria during the fermentation process, with Lactobacillus mesenteroides and Fructobacillus durionis being prominent in the early phases, with the latter remaining dominant throughout the fermentation.
+Another author found that predominant strains are: Weissella paramesenteroides, Enterococcus faecalis, Enterococcus gallinarum, Lactobacillus plantarum, Lactobacillus brevis, Lactobacillus fermentum, Lactobacillus mali, Lactobacillus mesenteroides, Lactobacillus casei and Pediococcus acidilactici.
 These lactic acid bacteria inhibit the growth of harmful decomposing bacteria, such as Escherichia coli, which in turn preserves the durian flesh.
 Besides its functions as a food preservative, fermented tempoyak also serves as a natural food flavoring.
 The addition of tempoyak into chili paste and curry can add a distinct aroma and savoury flavour to the dish.